nyingimaina/auto_dial/README.md

 `auto_dial` is designed to fail fast and provide clear error messages when it detects a problem with your dependency setup.
 Here are some common errors and how to resolve them:

 -   **Unregistered Dependency**: This is the most common error.
 It occurs when a service depends on another service that `auto_dial` cannot find.
     -   **Error Message**: `auto_dial Error: Cannot resolve dependency 'IServiceB' for the constructor of class 'ServiceA'.
-Please ensure that the implementation for this service is decorated with the [ServiceLifetime] attribute...`
+Please ensure that the implementation for this service is decorated with the [ServiceLifetime] attribute and is included in the assembly/namespace scan, or that it has been registered manually before calling AddAutoDial().`
+    -   **Solution**: This means `ServiceA` depends on `IServiceB`, but `auto_dial` couldn't find a registration for `IServiceB`.
+To fix this, you must either:
-    -   **Solution**: Find the class that implements the missing dependency (`IServiceB` in this case) and ensure it has the `[ServiceLifetime]` attribute and is located in a namespace that is being scanned.
+        1. Find the class that implements `IServiceB` and add the `[ServiceLifetime]` attribute to it, OR
+        2. Ensure that you are manually registering `IServiceB` in the `IServiceCollection` **before** you call `AddAutoDial()`.

 -   **Service Not Registered**: This can happen for a few reasons.
     1. The service implementation class is missing the `[ServiceLifetime]` attribute.